Is OBS Safe? Top 5 Questions Answered on the Safety of Office-Based Cataract Surgery

 office-based surgery

-In a recent blog posted on Healio.com, Daniel Durrie, M.D., chairman of the board for iOR Partners, addresses the number one question surgeons ask when it comes to office-based surgery (OBS): Is OBS safe?
-When cataract surgery transitioned from the hospital to the ASC in the ‘80s, the same concerns over safety existed.
+In a recent blog posted on Healio.com, Daniel Durrie, M.D., chairman of the board for iOR Partners, addresses safety.
+Coincidentally, the number one question surgeons ask when it comes to office-based surgery (OBS): Is OBS safe?
+Previously, cataract surgery transitioned from the hospital to the ASC in the ‘80s, the same concerns over safety existed.
 Now, we don’t think twice about the safety standards of an ASC.
 Soon, we may not give a second thought about the safety of OBS.
-Below are the top safety concerns Dr. Durrie addressed in his blog regarding office-based cataract surgery.
+Dr. Durrie addresses top safety concerns in his blog on office-based cataract surgery.

 Does office-based cataract surgery take place in a procedure room?

-No. It is a common misperception that OBS is done in a clean room or a procedure room.
+No, it is a common misperception that OBS is done in a clean room or a procedure room.
 Office-based surgery is any surgical or invasive procedure performed by a licensed physician in an operating room within the physician’s practice.
-OBS utilizes the same standard of care as an ASC or hospital and is accredited by the same national organizations including The Joint Commission, Accreditation Association for Ambulatory Health Care (AAAHC), or the American Association of Accreditation of Ambulatory Surgery Facilities (AAAASF).
+The Joint Commission, Accreditation Association for Ambulatory Health Care (AAAHC), and the American Association of Accreditation of Ambulatory Surgery Facilities (AAAASF) are all accrediting institutions.
+These institutions are the same that accredit ASCs.

 What type of ophthalmic procedures are common in OBS?